November 29th, 2018

 We’ve identified the five most common reasons for emergency visits to our office, so if you ever find yourself in one of these situations, don’t hesitate to reach out and schedule an appointment with us!

 - Getting a piece of food stuck where it doesn’t belong.
 This might sound trivial, and even comical, but a piece of food stuck and left unattended can cause inflammation, pain, and a serious infection.

 - Losing a filling.
 If this happens to you, it’s crucial that you receive care immediately.
 The purpose of a filling is to shut off a space where bacteria can enter.
 If that barrier is breached, your tooth becomes more vulnerable to decay.

 - A chipped tooth.
 Even if the chip is small, it’s essential to get it repaired before it grows bigger.
 Unless chips are affecting a nerve, they are usually easy to repair with a crown, bonding, or veneers.

 - A broken tooth.
 This can result from a small, hidden chip in the tooth.
 It’s clearly something to address quickly, because the pain will be much more severe than what you’ll feel with just a chip.

 - Losing the entire tooth.
 This is the worst of the list.
 When you lose a tooth, you should not delay in seeking emergency care.
 Usually, you have a window of one to two hours during which the original tooth can be salvaged and successfully reattached.

-Dr. Amanda Dibble and Dr. Patricio Dibble and our team are always here to address any concerns you may have regarding your child’s dental health.
-Contact our Federal Way, WA office for emergency services 24 hours a day, seven days a week.
+Though any of these scenarios can be nerve-wracking, Dr. Amanda Dibble and Dr. Patricio Dibble and our team are here to assist you with any and all dental emergencies.
+Don’t wait; give our Federal Way, WA office a call!